seanbao/mnemonas/docs/configuration.en.md

 - Move the full storage root when migrating data.
 - The systemd-installed `mnemonas-dataplane-start` helper rejects `storage.root` and `DATAPLANE_DATA_DIR` values with line breaks, parent-directory segments, symlink path components, or protected system directories before starting the dataplane.
 - `path` fields in `directory_quotas`, `directory_access_rules`, and share policy rules use MnemoNAS logical paths.
 Paths must start with `/` and must not contain Windows or UNC syntax, backslashes, query or fragment characters, control characters, or `.`/`..` path segments.
 Configuration loading and the Settings API normalize duplicate and trailing slashes; paths containing `.` or `..` are not folded and are rejected.
 - `directory_quotas` use MnemoNAS logical paths such as `/team`.
 Uploads, copies, moves, trash restores, version restores, and WebDAV PUT/COPY/MOVE operations check current logical bytes before writing.
 Use `/` for a global hard limit.
-Admins can view aggregate directory-quota usage, warning, exceeded, and missing-path counts, a prioritized directory-quota attention list, and current usage, remaining bytes, and status for each directory quota on the storage page; the storage-health summary combines capacity, native-checksum, and directory-quota risks with a suggested next-step summary.
-Before saving, the Web settings page summarizes added, changed, and removed directory quotas by comparing the saved quotas with the current draft.
+- The storage page shows aggregate directory-quota usage, warning, exceeded, and missing-path counts, a prioritized directory-quota attention list, and current usage, remaining bytes, and status for each directory quota.
+The storage-health summary combines capacity, native-checksum, and directory-quota risks with a suggested next-step summary.
+- Before saving, the Web settings page summarizes added, changed, and removed directory quotas by comparing the saved quotas with the current draft.
+In line-based inputs, paths containing spaces or double quotes are wrapped in double quotes; literal double quotes inside the path are escaped as `\"`, for example `"/Family Photos" 500 GB`.
 - `directory_access_rules` use clean absolute MnemoNAS paths such as `/team`.
 Each rule can grant `read_users`, `write_users`, `read_groups`, `write_groups`, `read_roles`, and `write_roles`.
-The most specific matching rule wins.
+- The most specific matching rule wins.
 Write grants also allow reads; write operations require an explicit write grant.
 Non-admin Web/API, WebDAV `users` mode, search, shares, favorites, trash, and activity views use the same decision path.
 Paths without a matching rule fall back to the user's `home_dir` boundary.
-Web/API root listings return only the user's `home_dir` and top-level entries for readable shared directories.
+- Web/API root listings return only the user's `home_dir` and top-level entries for readable shared directories.
 When only a nested directory is granted, Web/API and WebDAV may expose existing ancestor directories as read-only navigation entries; direct children remain filtered by their own rules, and writes under those ancestors still require explicit write grants.
-Before saving, the Web settings page summarizes added, changed, and removed directory access rules by comparing the saved rules with the current draft, and shows a draft coverage summary for rule count, read/write principals, write-enabled paths, and attention items such as root-path or broad role grants.
+- Before saving, the Web settings page summarizes added, changed, and removed directory access rules by comparing the saved rules with the current draft, and shows a draft coverage summary for rule count, read/write principals, write-enabled paths, and attention items such as root-path or broad role grants.
+The page uses a structured rule editor; enter MnemoNAS logical paths directly in the path field, including spaces or literal double quotes, without manual line quoting.

 Example: